 If a plugin hasn’t been tested with any of the three past major updates, that information is provided at the top of the plugin page.
 That might not mean there’s a conflict, but you should absolutely test in a safe place before using it on any production site.

 And further down the screen, you can see information on the plugin that can help prevent issues, too.
-The most important ones are highlighted below, including time of last update, WP version compatibility, and PHP requirements.
-You know that if you’re running WordPress 4.9.5, this one has a potential — if unlikely — conflict with something else on your site.
+The most important ones are highlighted below, including the time of last update, WP version compatibility, and PHP requirements.
+You know that if you’re running WordPress 4.9.5, this one has potential — if unlikely — conflict with something else on your site.

 And the repo does one more thing that you can really use to protect yourself.
 Whenever there’s a plugin update, the developers release a changelog to show everything that was addressed in the new version.
-It’s easily accessibly from your dashboard, too: Plugins -> Installed Plugins -> View version 6.3 details.
+It’s easily accessible from your dashboard, too: Plugins -> Installed Plugins -> View version 6.3 details.
 A modal pop up with the changelog right there.

 5. Make Sure Your Plugins Will Continue to be Supported